BlueberryBacchus/BlueberryBacchus.github.io/_posts/2021-03-06-meet-the-authors.markdown

 ---
-title: "Discover the authors of the Black Horse Diaries"
+title: "Discover the authors of the Black-Horse-Diaries"
 image:
 date: 2021-03-05 09:45:06 -0500
 categories: Black Horse Diaries